Heapy/awesome-kotlin/README.md

 * [SeunAdelekan/Kanary](https://github.com/SeunAdelekan/Kanary) - A micro webframework for Kotlin
 * [TinyMission/kara](https://github.com/TinyMission/kara) - Web framework written in Kotlin.
 * [hhariri/wasabi](https://github.com/hhariri/wasabi) - An HTTP Framework built with Kotlin for the JVM.
-* [hexagontk/hexagon](https://hexagontk.com) - A Microservices toolkit that takes care of HTTP, serialization and templates.
 * [jwstegemann/fritz2](https://github.com/jwstegemann/fritz2) - small lib to build reactive web-apps in pure Kotlin based on Flows
 * [nacular/doodle](https://nacular.github.io/doodle/) - A pure Kotlin UI framework for the Web (and Desktop)
 * [perwendel/spark-kotlin](https://github.com/perwendel/spark-kotlin) - A DSL in idiomatic Kotlin for the Spark web framework.